sushant12/fb_profile_overlay/README.md

 WARNING
 =============

-I was planning to add delete the photo once the user click on signout but I got too lazy.
+I was planning to add delete the photo from the server once the user click on signout but I got too lazy.